-The fee allocation rates indicated in the RAM are consistent with 2016-17 rates to cover the costs of noon supervision staff at schools.
+The fee allocation rates indicated in the RAM are higher by 6-7% from 2017-18 rates to cover the costs of noon supervision staff at schools.
 This is irrespective of any central decision to change fee rates charged to parents in order to cover system-level costs associated with the program.